rustviz/rustviz/src/svg_generator/README.md

         let mut x = String::from("Hello");
         let y = &mut x; // mutable borrow from x to y
         ```
-    - StaticReturn <a name="StaticReturn"></a>
+    - StaticDie <a name="StaticDie"></a>
-    The StaticReturn event represent return of a unmutably borrowed source.
+    The StaticDie event represent return of a unmutably borrowed source.
         ```
-        StaticReturn {
+        StaticDie {
             from: Option<ResourceAccessPoint>,
             to: Option<ResourceAccessPoint>,
         },